ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 $$\lim_{N \ra \infty} T_N \sim -\frac{1}{12} + \frac{N^2}{3} + \text{(a bunch of oscillating terms)}$$

 if I did not screw up my arithmetic anywhere.
-So I guess that's why the $$-\frac{1}{12}$$ shows up: it is really there, but really _only_ when you consider the series for large $$N$$, whereupon the overall shape of the partial sums starts to force this dominant term to appear in any e.g. parabolic approximation.
+So I guess that's why the $$-\frac{1}{12}$$ shows up: it is really there, but really only when you consider the series for large $$N$$, whereupon the overall shape of the partial sums starts to force this dominant term to appear in any e.g. parabolic approximation.
 I don't know enough to say that this is rigorous, but I think it's right.

-Amusingly, this means that the reason the $$T - 4T = R$$ manipulation worked is that it was sort of actually computing
+Amusingly, the reason the $$T - 4T = R$$ manipulation worked is that it was sort of actually computing

 $$
 \begin{aligned}